omkarbhoite25/3D-Sensing-Sensor-Fusion/README.md

 ```
 $ catkin_create_pkg ws std_msgs rospy roscpp
 ```
-The git clone this repo in the worspace and then execute the following commands in the parent package which you crreated using the above command.
+Then git clone this repo in the worspace and then execute the following commands in the parent package which you crreated using the above command.
 ```
 $ catkin_make
 $ source devel/setup.bash